quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A003---Generative-Deep-Learning_-Teaching-Machines-To-Paint-Write-Compose-and-Play-OReilly-Media-2023David-Foster--/2gdlt_part04_Generative_Mode.md

 :p What are explicit density models and how do they work?
 ??x
-Explicit density models directly model the probability density function \(p(D|\theta)\) with some constraints to make it tractable.
+Explicit density models directly model the probability density function $p(D|\theta)$ with some constraints to make it tractable.
 This can be done either by optimizing the exact form of the density function or by modeling a tractable approximation.

 For example, autoregressive models impose an ordering on the input features, making it possible to generate data sequentially (e.g., generating words one after another).